teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind_roles_and_access/_index.md

 - If the global Ecomind module is set to true and Ecomind is set to true for a subscriber, the access will depend on the user's roles.
 A super admin has access to Ecomind.

 ### Ecomind module roles for a particular user

-You can check [new user's Ecomind roles](../backend/db/ecomind_roles_management/_index.md) to have a look at new Ecomind roles.

 - If the global Ecomind module is set to true, if Ecomind is set to true for a subscriber and if a user has not the role "ROLE_ECO_MIND_AI_READ" or "ROLE_ECO_MIND_AI_WRITE" then he has no access to Ecomind